Archit03/laughing-octo-system/README.md

 # laughing-octo-system
-Data visualization Dashboard build with ChatGPT and streamlit, written in python
+Data application built with ChatGPT and Streamlit, written in python